Relativistic Mott transition and high-order van Hove singularity in twisted double bilayer WSe${}_2$: mean-field and functional renormalization group study: Hartree-Fock phase diagram

 We can compare our results to the paradigmatic honeycomb-lattice Hubbard model with nearest-neighbor hopping, only.
-A detailed Hartree-Fock mean-field study of the latter was recently put forward in Ref.~\cite{scholle2024mean} as a benchmark for the investigation of the magnetic states of Bernal bilayer graphene.
-We find our Hartree-Fock implementation to be consistent with the results presented in Ref.~\cite{scholle2024mean}.
-In particular, for smaller angles $\theta \sim 2^\circ$, where the hopping ratios $t_{n>1}/t_1$ are systematically smaller than for larger angles and the $U/t_1$ is between 3 and 4, we find that the magnetic orders agree very well with the magnetic orders found in Ref.~\cite{scholle2024mean}.
-Minor remaining differences can be explained by the tiny deviations of the free energies of different magnetic states that may induce a preference of one at the expense of another if the hoppings are slightly different.
+A detailed Hartree-Fock mean-field study was recently put forward in Ref.~\cite{scholle2024mean} as a benchmark for the investigation of Bernal bilayer graphene.
+We find our implementation to be consistent with the results presented there.
+In particular, for smaller angles $\theta \sim 2^\circ$, where the hopping ratios $t_{n>1}/t_1$ are systematically smaller than for larger angles and the $U/t_1$ is between 3 and 4, we find that the magnetic orders agree very well with the ones in Ref.~\cite{scholle2024mean}.
+Minor differences can be explained by the tiny deviations of the free energies of different magnetic states that may induce a preference of one at the expense of another if the hoppings are slightly different.

-In summary, our Hartree-Fock mean-field calculations provide robust statements about the presence or absence of order and the accompanied most-dominant momentum transfer.
+In summary, our Hartree-Fock calculations provide robust statements about the presence or absence of order and the accompanied most-dominant momentum transfer.
 However, the predictions of the precise nature of the order have to be taken with caution.
-Nevertheless, we interpret the close competition of various different magnetic orders in the phase diagram of the \tdbWSe\ model as a characteristic physical feature of the material.
+We interpret the close competition of various different magnetic orders in the phase diagram of the \tdbWSe\ model as a characteristic feature of the material.

 In the following, we discuss a series of noticeable aspects of the phase diagram.
 First, we note that the experimental data~\cite{ma2024relativistic} considers the temperature dependence of the longitudinal resistivity to identify metallic or insulating behavior.
 For half filling, a transition from one to the other appears at $2.7^\circ$ at low temperatures, which is -- by construction of our Hubbard interaction -- in agreement with our theoretical calculations, cf. Fig.~\ref{fig:Mott}.
 At a twist of $3.0^\circ$, our data suggests that no magnetic order appears over the whole range of fillings calculated, neither at $2\,\mathrm{K}$ nor at $20\,\mathrm{mK}$.
 Notably, this includes the van Hove fillings in both honeycomb-lattice bands where, due to the high DOS, interaction effects are enhanced and may drive the formation of order.
 The absence of order is also in agreement with the experimental finding of metallic behavior in the range of filling factors between $\nu\approx 1.4$ and $\nu\approx 2.2$ for temperatures down to $20\,\mathrm{mK}$~\cite{ma2024relativistic}.